Home for Global Students

 On campus student halls

-University of Glasgow’s student halls covers all campuses and offers a wide choice of room types and services, with prices ranging from £456 to £720 monthly.
+University of Glasgow’s student halls cover all campuses and offer a wide choice of room types and services, with prices ranging from £456 to £720 monthly.
 The University of Strathclyde also provides three types of halls of residence for both undergraduate and postgraduate students, with prices ranging from £440 to £640 per month.
 Glasgow Caledonian University also offers student accommodation for 660 students at Caledonian Court.

 Off-campus student housing in Glasgow is also a popular option.
 Although more expensive, students have the freedom to choose the type of room and location, and many flats offer additional community facilities and services.
 Typically, the rent for this type of student accommodation is between £600 and £1,200 per month.